 \section{Analysis: Microscopic Seeds}

-We now turn our attention to an important question left unanswered by the previous section.
 With the above results, we can determine whether large cascades could be triggered by a vanishing number of nodes and - if so - what size we expect them to reach.
 But even when cascades from microscopic seeds are possible, they are far from guaranteed.
-After all, we could always choose a poorly connected seed node by pure chance.
-With multiple (but finitely many) seed nodes, this becomes less likely, but remains possible.
-In this section, we derive an iterative map that allows us to determine these probabilities.
-From this, we then derive an alternative cascade condition that we prove to be equivalent to the one from section \ref{sec-size-cond}.
-We once again illustrate our findings with a simple example.
+After all, we could always choose poorly connected seed nodes by pure chance.
+In this section, we derive an iterated map that allows us to determine the probability of a cascade.
+From this, we then derive an alternative cascade condition that is provably equivalent to the one in section \ref{sec-size-cond}.
+We again illustrate our analysis with a simple example.